octuhpus/octuhpus/README.md

-- 👋 Hi, I’m @octuhpus
+- 👋 Hi, I’m stephen
 - 👀 I’m interested in ...
-Full Stack Engineering
-- 🌱 I’m currently learning ...
-How to be a better developer
+Automation and Machine Learning
 - 💞️ I’m looking to collaborate on ...
 Anything and Everything (almost)
 - 📫 How to reach me ... drummondsstephen@gmail.com